13 Aug Don’t be Afraid, The Truth Behind the L1 Visa Extension Process

 Now that you know the process, you should feel both confident and informed.
 The most important part about applying for any visa is having the proper documents in order and turning in those documents on time.
 If at any point you feel stressed or hopeless, please consult an attorney or an expert in immigrant law.
 They exist to help people just like you, so don’t feel shy, ashamed, or nervous to speak with them.
 Use their services as frequently as makes you feel comfortable.

-L1 visas can be tuned into Green Cards if you choose to pursue that path.
+- L1 visas can be turned into Green Cards if you choose to pursue that path.